9irbis/ds-algo-implementations/README.md

-C++ implementations of data structures and algorithms used in programming contests.
+C++ implementations of data structures and algorithms for interviews and programming contests.